 “I think, and the team agrees, that this was one of the best learning experiences we could have ever had,” said Lundebjerg.
 “Not only did we test what we already learned at school, but we also learned that we do have the knowledge to take that learning into the real world.”

-Calling themselves the Luna Leopards, the Wentworth group was one of 32 college and university teams from across the country that advanced to the testing phase in the NASA program.
+Calling themselves the Lunar Leopards, the Wentworth group was one of 32 college and university teams from across the country that advanced to the testing phase in the NASA program.
 The student groups are referred to as Micro-g Neutral Buoyancy Experiment Design Teams, or Micro-g NExT.

 Managed by the Office of Education at Johnson Space Center, Micro-g NExT helps support NASA's quest to engage and encourage students to pursue science, technology, engineering and math careers.

 For more, go to @NASAedu and #MicrogNExT.
 For additional information about NASA’s education programs, visit: http://www.nasa.gov/education.
 For more about NASA EVAs, visit: http://www.nasa.gov/suitup.

 - August 17, 2017—A budding entrepreneur, Maya Bloom proudly holds nine patents.
 Full Story

 - August 17, 2017—Pat Pfenning has worked as a tutor in the Center for Academic Excellence and led a team through an Accelerate Pitch Round event.
 Full Story

 - August 17, 2017—Amanda Waryasz is passionate about art, as well as helping others, from creating a group to benefit a local food pantry to her design of a co-housing residence focused on sustainability.
 Full Story